c-bun/OCBE-Textbook/book/OCBE_II/Chapter 14 - Electrophilic reactions.md

 fig 13

-*lpha*-terpineol, a major component in the sap of pine trees, is formed in an electrophilic addition reaction.
+Alpha-terpineol, a major component in the sap of pine trees, is formed in an electrophilic addition reaction.
 The first thing that happens (which we will refer to below as 'step a', in order to keep the step numbering consistent what the addition mechanisms we have seen so far)